-Michael Brandman Associates evaluated potential impacts on public services through review of the existing County of Sacramento General Plan, the City of Elk Grove Sphere of Influence Amendment Area Municipal Service Review, aerial photographs, and applicable state laws.
+Michael Brandman Associates evaluated potential impacts on public services through review of the County of Sacramento General Plan, the City of Elk Grove Sphere of Influence Amendment Area Municipal Service Review, aerial photographs, and applicable state laws.
 The Municipal Service Review (MSR) is required to amend the City's Sphere of Influence (SOI).
-The MSR evaluated the City's and other service provider's ability to extend and provide adequate municipal services to the SOI Amendment area upon anticipated future growth.
-While no growth is going to occur now, it is reasonably to occur in the future.
+The MSR evaluated the City's and other service providers' ability to extend and provide adequate municipal services to the SOIA Area upon future growth.
+No growth will occur directly as a result of this project; however, growth may be anticipated to occur over time.
 As a result, potential service providers and issues were identified to inform LAFCo and various service providers of what is known and what is likely to occur.